 Quartz Dress Watch (OEM / Custom Dial)

-Custom-dial quartz dress watch with Miyota or domestic movement, sapphire or mineral crystal, 30M–50M water resistance, and stainless steel case.
+Custom quartz dress watch, Miyota or domestic movement, sapphire or mineral crystal, 30M–50M water resistance, SS case.
 OEM from 300 units.

 Movement selection: Miyota vs. Seagull vs. generic movements